cs107e/cs107e.github.io/guides/power.md

 Note that there are different types of usb connectors.
 The Raspberry Pi uses a micro-usb connector.

-Note also that there is a large USB port
-(on the bottom of the Raspberry Pi board).
-The large usb connector is not used to power the Pi.

 You can also directly power it with an AC adapter.
 The same kind that you use to charge your phone.

 ![micro-usb ac-adater](images/power.usb.ac.adapter.jpg)

+Note that there is a large USB port on the bottom of the Raspberry Pi board.
+The large usb connector will *not* power the Pi.